 Summer between Year 2 & 3: Complete one CGSOM elective.
 Students choose courses from CGSOM summer elective options which include an option for a CGSOM international study trip.

-Year 3: Complete the course requirements of each school—two core courses and one elective in CGSOM, three core courses and two electives in GSSW.
+Year 3: Complete the course requirements of each school—two core courses and one elective in CGSOM, three core courses and two electives in BCSSW.
 The remaining credit requirements are completed by a three-day per week social work field practicum (or student may begin the practicum in August for five days per week over four weeks and continue two days per week during the academic year).

 Note: It is also possible to begin the MSW Program on a part-time basis, completing the first full-time MSW curriculum over two years, and thereby completing both degrees in four years.